Ballard Blocks Parking and Access Changes

 • Support local shops, restaurants, and services by encouraging on-street parking turnover so more people can visit throughout the day.

-Ballard Blocks is a busy area.
+Ballard Blocks is a busy retail area, which leads to high parking demand.
 We want to better manage parking here so it’s easier for everyone- customers, delivery drivers, and people with disabilities - to find a parking spot.
 In spring 2024, we studied on-street and off-street parking in the Ballard Blocks area.
 We counted how many people were using street parking and garage parking throughout the day.

 Here’s what our parking study found: